Part II. Requirements for Licensure

 18VAC30-21-70.
 Provisional licensure.

 A. Provisional license to qualify for initial licensure.
-An applicant may be issued a provisional license in order to obtain clinical experience required for certification by ASHA, ABA, or any other accrediting body recognized by the board.
-To obtain a provisional license in order to qualify for initial licensure, the applicant shall submit documentation that he has:
+An applicant may be issued a provisional license in order to obtain clinical experience for initial licensure in Virginia.
+The applicant shall submit documentation that the applicant has:

 1. Passed the qualifying examination from an accrediting body recognized by the board; and